Can You Use Distilled Water For Fish Tanks

 Next, you should fill a container with distilled water.
 You can purchase distilled water at most grocery stores or online.
 Be sure to use only distilled water that has not been sitting around for too long, as this could introduce new contaminants into your system.
 Once you have your container of distilled water, you can add it to your tank.

-See also What Is Distilled Water Called In Ireland
+See also Is Distilled And Purified Water The Same Thing

 Finally, monitor your fish’s behavior closely after adding the distilled water to make sure they are adjusting well.
 If they seem stressed or unwell, check the levels of pH and other chemicals in the tank; if these levels are off balance, adjust them accordingly until the fish appear healthy again.